 RV composting toilets are not cheap.
-While the gravity flush RV toilets previously mentioned topped out in the high $200s, RV composting toilets are priced around $1,000.
+While the gravity flush RV toilets previously mentioned topped out in the low $300s, RV composting toilets are priced around $1,000.
 In addition to the upfront cost, there are ongoing expenses such as bags to dispose of solids and composting material (i.e. sawdust, peat moss, coco coir, chopped straw, etc).

-You can find out more about each material, how you can mix them up, and more by clicking here.
+You can find out more about each material, how you can mix them up, and more at The Toilet Zone.
 Coco coir comes in very compact dehydrated bricks that can be stored in the tiniest RV or van.
 Peat moss is great too, but it comes in large packages.
 The other materials are not compacted either, so available space in your RV is a consideration.